F# fifo

 For now, REPL is broken due to dotnet fsi being capricious about its stdin.

-I’ll explain rapidly how sniprun implement a REPL interpreter around named pipes (FIFOs).
+I’ll explain rapidly how sniprun implements a REPL interpreter around named pipes (FIFOs).

 The first time a fifo-based interpreter receive a run command, it forks to the background and executes ressources/init_repl.sh.
 There is a lot of thing in that script but to replicate, you just have to: